On-the-fly statistics

 #print(poly_stats_data['date'])

-stats dict_keys(['total_num_particles_released', 'dimensions', 'limits', 'variable_attributes', 'num_released_total', 'time', 'count', 'number_released_each_release_group', 'count_all_particles', 'global_attributes', 'time_var', 'date', 'stats_type', 'polygon_list', 'connectivity_matrix', 'particle_status_flags', 'particle_release_groups', 'grid'])
+stats dict_keys(['total_num_particles_released', 'particle_status_values_counted', 'dimensions', 'limits', 'variable_attributes', 'time', 'count', 'num_released_total', 'number_released_each_release_group', 'count_all_particles', 'global_attributes', 'time_var', 'date', 'stats_type', 'polygon_list', 'connectivity_matrix', 'particle_status_flags', 'particle_release_groups', 'grid'])

 Text(0.5, 1.0, 'Connectivity time series between release point and polygon')